mrpep/braindnn/README.md

 Some analysis can be deactivated with flags --downstream=False, --rsa=False or --regression=False

 Models used in the paper are listed in the ALL_MODELS variable inside src/specs.py

+6) Notebook in notebooks/results.ipynb can be used to recreate the figures.

+Pre-calculated results are in outputs/results-summarized.csv